Eveble/typend/README.md

 1. Compilation time will be increased(its less visible on more modern computer builds).
 2. **Making changes to referenced types will be not reflected real-time in testing environment in watch mode.** Tests need to be rerunned again(this includes types defined in separate, dedicated file also).
 3. Not every declaration of TypeScript generic type will work for validation.
-4. We did our best to flush out most applicable architecture for this concept, however AP can be subjected to change upon valid reasons.
+4. We did our best to flush out most applicable architecture for this concept, however API can be subjected to change upon valid reasons.

 ## Under the hood